 South Pelaw Junction was a vital junction on the Tyne Dock to Consett railway line with connections to the East Coast main line at Ouston Junction, Tyne Dock via Washington as well as local collieries via Stella Gill.

-This site chronicles the history of the Tyne Dock to Consett line, concentrating mainly on the section from Ouston Junction to Consett, as well as my plans to build a P4 gauge model railway of South Pelaw Junction itself.
+This site chronicles the history of the Tyne Dock to Consett line, concentrating, for the most part, on the section from Ouston Junction to Consett, as well as my plans to build a P4 gauge model railway of South Pelaw Junction itself.

 It is a location that fascinates me as I am just old enough to remember the ore trains being double headed by Class 37s running past the playing fields of my school, Pelton Roseberry, and of the lines passing under the Pelton Lane bridge when on the bus to Chester-le-Street but, unfortunately, not old enough to have recorded what I saw at the time.